DailyTools

-The robots.txt file lives at the root of your domain (https://example.com/robots.txt) and uses the Robots Exclusion Protocol to tell search engine crawlers which URL paths they may or may not access.
-It is the first file a well-behaved crawler checks before crawling any page on your site.
+The robots.txt file lives at the root of your domain (e.g. https://example.com/robots.txt) and uses the Robots Exclusion Protocol — an informal standard from 1994 — to tell crawlers which URL paths they may or may not visit.
+It's the first thing a well-behaved crawler checks.
+The key word is 'well-behaved.' robots.txt has no enforcement mechanism.
+Any bot that wants to ignore it can.

 # Basic robots.txt example